WDI-SEA/react-development-course-materials/Additional Resources/Dad Jokes Lab/README.md

 ## Requirements

 Your application should display a large button that, when clicked, fetches a random dad joke from the Dad Jokes API and displays it to the user.
-It should look as close as possible to the image provided below.
+It should look as similar as possible to the image provided below.
 You could, as a bonus, have a random dad joke appear when the app loads.

 ![Dad Jokes app mock](./assets/dad-jokes.png)